Sparse Polynomial Matrix Optimization

-This section will apply term sparsity techniques towards optimization over constrained \acp{PMI}.
-Specifically, we extend the iterative procedure on exploiting term sparsity for scalar polynomial optimization \cite{wang2021tssos,wang3} to the situation of PMO.
+This section will apply term sparsity techniques towards PMO constrained by \acp{PMI}.
+Specifically, we extend the iterative procedure on exploiting term sparsity for scalar constrained polynomial optimization \cite{wang2021tssos,wang3} to the situation of PMO.
 Just as in the unconstrained case of Section \ref{sec:block_diag}, the term sparsity decomposition will proceed based on alternating support extension and chordal extension steps.

 Consider the PMO problem

 where $F=[F_{ij}]\in\mS^p[\x]$ and $G_k=[G_k^{i,j}]\in\mS^{q_k}[\x], k\in[m]$.
 By abuse of notation, we denote a monomial basis $\{\x^{\a}\}_{\a\in\cB}$ by its exponent set $\cB$ in the following.
 For a monomial basis $\cB$ and a positive integer $k$, we use $\cB^{(k)}$ to denote the vector of $k$-copies of $\cB$, that is,